numpy/numpy/doc/neps/missing-data.rst

 Acknowledgments
 ***************

-In addition to feedback Travis Oliphant and others at Enthought, this NEP has been revised based on a great deal of feedback from the NumPy-Discussion mailing list.
+In addition to feedback from Travis Oliphant and others at Enthought, this NEP has been revised based on a great deal of feedback from the NumPy-Discussion mailing list.
 The people participating in the discussion are::